-What is the best period for a via ferrata trip in the Dolomites?
+What is the best time to go for a via ferrata trip?

 Even though the Dolomites are an all-year-round destination, the best months for a via ferrata trip are between May and early October.
 However, it’s possible to climb during the winter season at some lower altitude peaks.

 Guided hiking trips are a great way of visiting some of the major landmarks in this Italian range, like Tre Cime di Lavaredo and the Catinaccio massif.
 You can also tackle the Alta Via 1, a classic long-distance trail that will take you through breathtaking sceneries.